3 Engines – 2 Under the Wings, 1 on the Tail

 Background

-• McDonnell Douglas produced the MD-11 from 1990 to 2001 as a more modern version of the DC-10 but it didn’t sell well.
-Only 200 were built and 109 remain in service as freighters, more than 80% of them with FedEx and UPS.
+• McDonnell Douglas produced the MD-11 from 1990 to 2001 as a more modern version of the DC-10 but it didn’t sell well; only 200 were built.
+As of July 2024 there are 34 remaining in service with FedEx, 28 with UPS, and 5 with Western Global Cargo.
+The final passenger flight of an MD-11 was in October 2014 with KLM.

 What to Look For